NBISweden/NBIS-template-support-reports/README.md

 # NBIS support project templates
 This Github repository contains suggested report templates for NBIS support projects.
 The README.md contains basic structure and various sub-folders contain more specific examples using different writing systems (e.g. TeX, Sweave) and projects types (e.g. RNA-seq, ChIP-seq).
-See at the bottom on how to contribute.
+See at the bottom how to contribute.

 ## Suggested report structure
-We suggest to include the following sections in the report:
+The following sections should be in the report:

 - [cover page](#cover)
 - [support request](#request)